Looking for beaches and old colonial towns south of Rio.

 At the ticket office of the company IATE Delta (Tropical Angra Turismo) we were told that there had to a minimum of six persons on the cruise.
 When we turned up at 10 o’clock unfortunately no one else did.

-We relaxed and bathed in the heat of the sun the entire day.
+On the beach we relaxed and bathed in the heat of the sun the entire day.
 There were very few people around, practically empty.
 It was a nice beach but there were a few residential houses around so we felt it was not that big deal.
 On the other hand we had a reddish tan.
 Yesterday was a cloudy day with some showers, so it seems to be changing a bit.

 Thursday 01.10.1987, Angra dos Reis, Ilha da Gipóia